ThatGuyCalledGuy/Work-Experience-Project/README.md

  Current Bug List:

-- Navbar links are blue - solution: text-decoration:none;
+- Navbar's buttons cannot use href, so they are relatively useless since they cannot guide anyone anywhere

  Ideas: